ulises-c/Automatic-Wire-Cutter/README.md

 # Automatic Wire Cutter
+## About the project
- A semester long project for SJSU's ME106, Fundamentals of Mechatronics, class.
+ - A semester long project for SJSU's ME106, Fundamentals of Mechatronics, class.

+## The team behind the project
+- Members of Spartan Racing
+- Ulises Chavarria
+- Josue Garcia
- By Ulises Chavarria, Josue Garcia, and Francis Supnet Spartan Racing
+- Francis Supnet